seqeralabs/nf-tower-aws/forge/README.md

 ### Pipeline secrets

-To use pipeline secrets in Seqera Platform, the following IAM permissions must be provided:
+To use [pipeline secrets](https://docs.seqera.io/platform/secrets/) (AWS Secrets Manager integration) in Seqera Platform, the following IAM permissions must be provided:

 Add [this custom policy](../launch/secrets-policy-account.json) to the IAM user or role used by Seqera to access your AWS account (specified in the Seqera credentials).